Newsmax Anchor Bob Sellers Walks Off Set In Response To MyPillow CEO Mike Lindell’s Election Fraud Claims

-After seeing his personal and corporate Twitter accounts suspended over the past week due to false claims made about fraud during the 2020 presidential election, MyPillow CEO Mike Lindell saw himself unexpectedly shut down once again on Tuesday during an interview on the cable network Newsmax, as reported by The Hill.
+After seeing his personal and corporate Twitter accounts suspended over the past week due to false claims made about fraud during the 2020 presidential election, MyPillow CEO Mike Lindell saw himself unexpectedly shut down once again on Tuesday in an interview with Newsmax, as reported by The Hill.

-During his interview on the network, which has grown into the preferred source of news for former President Donald Trump and his supporters, Lindell was supposed to discuss his suspension from social media and if the topic of “cancel culture” against conservative figures.
-Following the banning of his personal account last week, Twitter suspended the corporate account of MyPillow USA on Monday after the CEO began operating it to get around his ban.
-Trump has been permanently suspended since the days after events at the U.S. Capitol on January 6 due to fears he could incite further violence.
+During his interview on the cable network, which has grown into the preferred source of news for former President Donald Trump and his supporters, Lindell was supposed to discuss his suspension from social media and the topic of “cancel culture” against conservative figures.
+Following the banning of his personal account last week, Twitter suspended the corporate account of MyPillow USA on Monday after the CEO began operating under it to get around his ban.
+Trump has been permanently suspended following events at the U.S. Capitol on January 6 due to fears he could incite further violence.

 However, as Lindell spoke with anchors Heather Childers and Bob Sellers, he veered off-topic from a question about the suspensions and began pushing the false narrative of election fraud conducted with Dominion voting machines.
 Sellers repeatedly attempted to interrupt the CEO as he made the claims.